So you want to start investing, Huh?

-You all have came over the parameters to judge a stock but the most crucial part is to design and maintain your portfolio in balanced manner.
+You all have come over the parameters to judge a stock but the most crucial part is to design and maintain your portfolio in a balanced manner.

 As I already scheduled an email (regarding designing a portfolio) to all of my blog’s subscriber so I think there’s no need to explain this step.